 By Kylee Julian, May 9, 2019

 The University of Central Missouri’s public relations program changed my life.
 When I transferred to UCM, I had never heard of a public relations major, and I certainly didn’t know I could get a degree in it!
+I didn't know what strategic communications was either, and it's pretty much the same thing.
 I wasn’t in the dark very long.
 I told my friends and academic advisor that I liked to tell stories, was intrigued by organizational management and business, loved being creative, and felt good helping other people.
 It didn’t take long for me to discover that everything I liked to do is actually a major at UCM - a public relations major - and what a ride it has been!

 The program’s tagline for public relations helped me figure it all out.
 We’re taught that PR is the “voice behind the voice.”
 No wonder I didn’t know I wanted to major in public relations BEFORE I got to UCM.
 There really does exist this thing called the public relations field, and a college student can earn a public relations degree in it.
 Behind every great front page story of a newspaper, you’ll find a public relations professional.
 Behind every great speech, is a public relations professional.
 The strategist behind a successful event series?
 You got it - a public relations professional.
 Behind every video that pulls you in and gets you excited, there’s a public relations professional working hard.

 Public relations people are everywhere.
 They help their organizations or other people BE HEARD.
 That’s pretty cool.
 They don’t get the limelight or byline, but that’s okay with me.
 They even set the stage so that marketing, development and advertising people can get their jobs done.
 The relationships they form with journalists, financial analysts and other influencers often set the course for an organization’s success or failure.
 Who knew?
 But, gosh, it’s exciting.